Katherine-Holland/running/README.md

     cd repository-name

 2. Install Project Dependencies
-Make sure to install any project dependencies as specified in the repository’s documentation.
-Often, projects will include a requirements.txt file or package.json for this.
+Install project dependencies by checking the requirements.txt file.

 3. Running the Project
 Follow the instructions in the repository for running the project locally using Django.
 This project uses: python manage.py runserver.